Six Signature Model Guitars You Didn’t Know About

 5. Skunk Baxter Signature Model Electric So he played bass for Jimi Hendrix, helped found Steely Dan, and later rocked the Doobie Brothers through their greatest hits.
 Now it appears Skunk Baxter is just making a living flaunting his signature mustache.
 That and advising the military on top-secret military kinda stuff, or at least that’s what he told me last time we spoke.
 He woulda told me more, but then he woulda had to kill me, ‘cause, like, it was top secret.
 The guitar is a Gibson Firebird with Tune-o-Matic bridge, Lyre vibrato tailpiece, and Steinberger gearless tuners.

 The Guitar: Skunk Baxter Signature Model Guitar by Gibson

-6. Avril Lavigne Signature Model Acoustic, and Electric, and Electric OK, so somebody at Fender decided they really like Avril Lavigne, even though she doesn’t like their girlfriend.
+6. April Lavigne Signature Model Acoustic OK, so somebody at Fender decided they really like Avril Lavigne, even though she doesn’t like their girlfriend.
 We know this because Fender has put out not one, not two, but THREE Avril Lavigne signature model guitars.
 There’s the Avril Lavigne signature model acoustic, a Fender Newporter in black, which you can get with Avril’s scent all over it.
 And then there’s the Avril Lavigne Squier Tele, and the Avril Lavigne Squier Tele with her skull-and-crossbones logo, your pick.